Blogs

 No recovery against MSMEs without attempt at revival as provided by law.

+No recovery against MSMEs without attempt at revival as provided by law. -Mathews J. Nedumpara 98205 35428 11.09.2024.
 Economists believe that in a decade or two India is going to be the world’s third largest economy.
 Our country, once starved for foreign exchange, now probably attracts more foreign exchange than any other country.
 The reason is the demographic advantage we have.
 Most of the developed world, Europe, Japan, China, are aging.
 We are the youngest country in the world in the sense that 60% of the population is within the ages of 20 to 60, the work force.
-However, many economists are not as optimistic as others.
-The reason is that the majority of the population in the...
+However, many economists are not as optimistic...

 Continue reading